Network resilience: Phase transitions in biological networks

-Quasi-potential landscape has been a useful tool for understanding the phase transitions within biological systems, especially for the resilience of complex multicellular organisms \cite{brock2009non, li2014landscape, li2015quantifying, wang2010potential}.
-In order to draw the quasi-potential landscape, we may need to find quasi-potential functions of biological networks.
-Generally, the dynamics of a biological network can be described as a series of continuous differential equation \cite{zhou2012quasi}:
+The quasi-potential landscape has provided a useful tool for understanding phase transitions within biological systems, especially those related to the resilience of complex multicellular organisms \cite{li2014landscape}.
+To draw the quasi-potential landscape of a biological network, we may need to find quasi-potential functions of that network.
+Generally, the dynamics of a biological network can be described as a series of continuous differential equations \cite{zhou2012quasi}:

-where $\boldsymbol{x}(t)=(x_1(t),x_2(t),\dots,x_N(t))^T$ represents $N$ system variables (e.g., gene expressions, biological molecular concentrations, etc.) and $\boldsymbol{F}(\boldsymbol{x})=(F_1(\boldsymbol{x}),F_2(\boldsymbol{x}),\dots,F_N(\boldsymbol{x}))^T$ describes the `forces' acting to change corresponding variables' state.
-In closed equilibrium systems without significant exchange of energy, materials, and information with the outside environments, such as proteins folding \cite{frauenfelder1991energy, wolynes1995navigating}, the local dynamics can be determined by the gradient of the interaction potential energy \cite{zhou2012quasi}:
+where $\boldsymbol{x}(t)=(x_1(t),x_2(t),\dots,x_N(t))^T$ represents $N$ system variables (e.g., gene expression, biological molecular concentrations, and other variables) and $\boldsymbol{F}(\boldsymbol{x})=(F_1(\boldsymbol{x}),F_2(\boldsymbol{x}),\dots,F_N(\boldsymbol{x}))^T$ describes the ``forces'' that act to change the states of the corresponding variables.
+In closed equilibrium systems in which there is no significant exchange of energy, materials, or information with the outside environment, such as protein folding, the local dynamics can be determined by the gradient of the interaction potential energy \cite{zhou2012quasi}:

-and the potential function $U(\textbf{x})$ can be directly inferred as:
+and the potential function $U(\textbf{x})$ can be directly inferred as

-However, most biological systems are non-equilibrium open systems.
-Their dynamics can not be fully captured by the pure gradients (Eqs. \ref{PetentialEnergy} and \ref{Petentialfunction}).
-Fortunately, we can use the master equation \cite{gardiner1985handbook} discussed in Sec. \ref{CircuitNoiseSec} to describe the time evolution of the probability of the system staying in each state.
-Next, we will review the studies on the reconstruction and analyses of the landscapes of cellular processes, such as cell cycle, cell differentiation, and disease progress in multicellular organisms.
+However, most biological systems are nonequilibrium open systems, and their dynamics cannot be fully captured by pure gradients (Eqs. \ref{PetentialEnergy} and \ref{Petentialfunction}).
+Fortunately, we can use the master equation \cite{gardiner1985handbook} discussed in Section \ref{CircuitNoiseSec} to describe the evolution in time of the probability that the system will remain in each state.
+Next, we review studies of the reconstruction and analysis of the landscapes of cellular processes such as the cell cycle, cell differentiation, and disease progress in multicellular organisms.